jorgengz/timer/README.md

 $ python timer.py d

 where d is the timer's duration in seconds.
+The default timer is 5 minutes.

 CTRL+C to quit at any time.